 Progression of the 2010 Census Round

-Two hundred twenty eight (228) countries or areas have scheduled at least one census in the 2010 census round spanning the period 2005 to 2014.
+Two hundred twenty seven (227) countries or areas have scheduled at least one census in the 2010 census round spanning the period 2005 to 2014.
 This also includes countries which base their detailed population statistics on population registers, administrative records, sample surveys or other sources or a combination of those sources.
-Of those 228 countries or areas, 199 have already conducted a census.
-Seven countries or areas have not yet scheduled any census until 2014 (as of 1 May 2013; for a detailed table see here).
+Of those 227 countries or areas, 205 have already conducted a census in this census round.
+Eight countries or areas have not scheduled any census for the 2010 round (as of 1 January 2014; for a detailed table see here).

 Figure 1 shows the overall temporal distribution of censuses over the period of the 2010 round (first censuses only).
 The peak of the census round in terms of the number of censuses taken is the year 2011 when 62 countries or areas conducted a census.
 The graphs in Figure 2 show the temporal distribution of census taking in each major region of the world.
 Note that the dates of scheduled censuses may change and that countries or areas that have not yet scheduled a census may do so in the future.